Envirometrix/PredictiveSoilMapping/main.md

     data are available and additional purchases of commercial RS products will typically be required.
 For example the latest 12 m resolution WorldDEM (https://worlddem-database.terrasar.com/) can cost
-    up to 10 USD per square km, and which can increase PSM costs significantly.
+    up to 10 USD per square km, which can increase PSM costs significantly.

 2.  **List of target variables and their complexity**: Some PSM projects focus on mapping 1–2 soil variables only, and as such can be